DesktopECHO/xWSL/README.md

     Installing xWSL Distro [xWSL] to "C:\Users\Zero\xWSL"
     This will take a few minutes, please wait...

 The installer will download and install the [**LxRunOffline**](https://github.com/DDoSolitary/LxRunOffline) distro manager and [Windows Store Ubuntu image](https://www.microsoft.com/en-bm/p/ubuntu/9nblggh4msv6?).
 Reference times will vary depending on system performance and the presence of antivrirus software.
-A fast system/network can complete the install in about 10 minutes.
+A fast system amd network can complete the install in less than 10 minutes.

     [20:35:21] Installing Ubuntu 20.04 LTS
     [20:36:51] Git clone xWSL from GitHub